heavior/parametric-spoilboard/README.md

-# Parametric OpenSCAD model for generating CNC spoilboards and Sainsmart Genmitsu 3030-Pro cnc bed grid pattern
+# Parametric model for generating CNC spoilboards and Sainsmart Genmitsu 3030-Pro cnc bed grid pattern

+It has openSCAD model (outdated) and Autodesk Fusion 360 model (supported)

-This file is for generating spoilboards for CNC that have flat beds with grids of holes instead of slots
+This repository is for generating spoilboards for CNC machines that have flat beds with grids of holes instead of slots

 DIY spoilboard is cheaper and can be tuned to your needs.
 You can:
 * use thinner spoilboard to save some vertical height